Constructors in Java: Types of Constructors with Examples

 • They don't require manual calling because they are automatically called when an object is created.

-• For initializing objects with default or initial states, constructors are crucial.
+• Constructors are crucial for initializing objects with default or initial states.

 • They give us the ability to set particular values for object properties, guaranteeing that they don't rely on primitive default values.